fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

 Setting up your development installation
 -------------------------------------------

-DIRAC developers tend to use eclipse for developing DIRAC.
-It is not mandatory but it is recommended.
+DIRAC developers may choose their favourit tool for developing DIRAC.
+You can choose an IDE like Eclipse or PyCharm, or whatever you prefer (vim, sublime, atom...)

 The following steps will try to guide you on setting up a development installation for DIRAC in eclipse.
 If you don't need/want eclipse just follow the next section and skip the rest.